mhdr/sc-widgets/ScGauge.md

 Changing the component type mean create a new one and lost old information like visibility and cap stroke style.<br />
 So, if you did some change about inner properties before call this method, you must remember to apply again these settings.

-- **void setNotchsStyle(ScNotchs.NotchsTypes value)**<br />
-Set the notchs style for all ScNotchs components inside this component.
-For the style possibilities please refer to the [ScNotchs](ScNotchs.md) documentation.

 - **void setDrawNotchsForLast(boolean value)**<br />
 Draw the notchs for the last in the drawing method.<br />
 The default sequence of drawing is base arc, notchs arc and progress arc for last.